vraj07-11/country-flag-api-practice/README.md

 Check out the live project here: [country-flag-api-practice.vercel.app](https://country-flag-api-practice.vercel.app/)

 ### update
-api became paid so i used a json file.
+api became paid so i used an object as api.